CLARIFYING CRYPTOGRAPHY ONE TERM AT A TIME

 Key definitions and techniques for protecting mobile apps against rooting, tampering, phishing, and other threats.

-MASC is Cryptomathic’s SDK for iOS and Android that embeds layered security directly inside mobile apps.
-It provides code hardening, runtime protection (RASP), app-level encryption, API protection, and monitoring to defend against threats like rooting, jailbreaking, hooking, phishing, and tampering—all without relying solely on the device’s operating system.
+An iOS and Android SDK that embeds layered, in-app security to protect against tampering, rooting, jailbreaking, and other attacks—all without relying solely on the device’s operating system.

 Encryption applied directly within the app to secure sensitive data such as credentials, tokens, or business logic, even if the device itself is compromised.